 The Trust is committed to ensuring all food handling activities comply with relevant food safety legislation and best practice to protect the health and safety of all individuals on school premises.
 This arrangement details our approach to managing food safety.

-General Food Safety Management
+General Food Safety Management this does not mention school Breakfast clubs or food prepared in school food hygiene certificate required

 A dedicated Food Safety Policy is maintained for all food handling activities, complementing this overarching Health and Safety Policy.
 This includes requirements for housekeeping, cleaning, equipment maintenance, and the layout and condition of food preparation areas.
 Guidance on food safety is sought from the local Environmental Health Department as needed.